loganrath/promotion/application.md

 ### II.
 College service
 Committee Chair, College Senate Faculty & Staff Policies.
 (July 2017 - May 2018)
-* Chair the College Senate committee concerned with faculty and staff policies
-* By virtue of this position, I also serve on:
+* Chair the College Senate committee concerned with faculty and staff policies.
+By virtue of this position, I also serve on:
   * Enterprise Risk Management Committee
   * Committee on Disability and Access

 Parliamentarian, College Senate.
 (January 2017 - May 2017; August 2015 - May 2016)
 * Advise College Senate President on matters of parliamentary procedure